 - Moved by Vice Chair Morandini and supported by Treasurer Wheeler Smith to approve the Transit Marketing Services Vendor Award.
-The motion carried on the following roll call vote: - Secretary Hendrix asked John and Tatiana questions about their role in this contract, including who they are, where they are from, etc. Hendrix also asked about local representation. - John Tews: Tews gave information about the company's history, leadership, and experience. - Tatiana Grant: Grant explained the role of 20FIFTY Partners in this contract and provided information about this company's history, leadership, and experience.
+The motion carried on the following roll call vote: - John Tews: Tews gave information about the company's history, leadership, and experience. - Tatiana Grant: Grant explained the role of 20FIFTY Partners in this contract and provided information about this company's history, leadership, and experience.
 She also described the two company's relationship and history with one another and the ways in which they will provide local expertise. - Member Robertson asked questions about community engagement, specifically around experience in this region and its communities. - Tatiana Grant: Grant offered a detailed explanation of 20FIFTY Partners' community engagement experience in this region and with public transit.
 This includes previous work done with QLINE, the Kresge Foundation, Kellogg Foundation, and the Joe Louis Greenway Partnership.